LongBu/AWS-MLS-C01-Study-Guide/README.md

       * This compares feature ranking of training vs. live data
   * Integrates with SageMaker Clarify
     * SageMaker Clarify detects potential bias
-    * eg: imbalances across different groups / ages / income brackets
+    * Imbalances across different groups/ages/income brackets
-    * With ModelMonitor, you can monitor for bias and be alerted to new potential bias via CloudWatch
+    * With Model Monitor, you can monitor for bias and be alerted to new potential bias via CloudWatch
-    * SageMaker Clarify also helps explain model behavior
-      * Understand which features contribute the most to your predictions
+    * SageMaker Clarify also helps explain model behavior to understand which features contribute the most to your predictions

 #### SageMaker Deployment Safeguards
   * Deployment Guardrails-when a new model is rolled out, bad performance doesn't occur